 Coordination Item Reference Page #

+Reason for not including:

-R1.6 Identification of acceptable operating voltage and requency limits during restoration.
+R1.6 Identification of acceptable operating voltage and frequency limits during restoration.
 Reference Page #

-□ Included J
+□ Included

 □ Not Included

 Reason for not including:

 R1.7 Operating Processes to reestablish connections within the Transmission (Owner) Operator's System for areas that have been restored and are prepared for reconnection.
 Reference Page #

 Documented in M-36, Section 7.2 (Optional for TO plans)

-□ Included 1
+□ Included ,

 □ Not Included

 Reason for not including:

 R1.8 Operating Processes to restore Loads required to restore the System, such as station service for substations, units to be restarted or stabilized, the Load needed to stabilize generation and frequency, and provide voltage control.
 Documented in M-36, Section 3.1.5 and 7.1 (Optional for Reference Page #

 TO plans)

-□ Included
+□ Included I

 □ Not Included

 Reason for not including:

 R1.9 Operating Processes for transferring authority back to the Balancing Authority in accordance with the Reliability Coordinator's criteria.
 Reference Page #

 Documented in M-36, Section 3.1.7 (Optional for TO plans)

-□ Included
+1

+Coordination Item Reference Page #

 □ Not Included

-Coordination Item Reference Page #
+Reason for not including:

 5 R2 - Restoration Plan coordination: Have all entities identified in the restoration plan been provided with a description of any changes to their roles and specific tasks prior to the implementation date of the plan?
 Reference Page #

 □ Yes

 □ No

 Comments:

-6 R5 - Restoration Plan availability: Are copies of this plan a backup control rooms prior to the effective date of this plan? available within your primary and
+6 R5 - Restoration Plan availability: Are copies of this plan and backup control rooms prior to the effective date of this

 □ Yes

 □ No

 Comments: